JustinMFrance93/ENME314_LabB/README.md

-This Lab will use stationary spheres in a wind tunnel where the force on on the 20MM sphere them is too small to measure.Instead for the experiments larger spheres will be used where the principles of similarity, and dimensionless numbers will be used to obtain the values for the 20mm lead sphere.
-Windtunnel theory will also be used in the Pyton code caculations to reduce the amount of uncertanities in the data.
+This Lab will use stationary spheres in a wind tunnel where the force on on the 20MM sphere them is too small to measure.Instead for the experiments larger spheres will be used where the principles of similarity, and dimensionless numbers will be used to obtain the values for the 20mm lead sphere. caculations was coded in python where Windtunnel theory was concidered to reduce the amount of uncertanities in the data.

+A report whith graphs was produced describing the results from the windtunnel lab.